 “In the coming months, we believe that inflation trends and their impact on the Fed will be the most important drivers of overall market returns, sector rotation, and thematic performance.”

 Senyek advised investors to look for companies with strong pricing power when it comes to positioning.

 Wolfe Research looked for S&P500 stocks that it believes have the most pricing power, which focuses on companies with high gross margins.

 “The screen below includes S&P 500 companies that (1) have produced gross margins in the top quintile of their industry group over the last three years, and (2) reported a gross margin during the 2Q21 earnings season that was higher than their pre-pandemic gross margin reported in 2Q19,” Senyek explained.

 Take a look at this list:

-Wolfe Research’s screen displays several retailers, including Coach-parent company Tapestry, Ralph Lauren,e-commerce retailer eBay.
+Wolfe Research’s screen displays several retailers, including Coach-parent company Tapestry, Ralph Lauren, and e-commerce retailer eBay.

 Taxes could slow down the market